Have you heard of Angie Alt? I’m sure you have. If not, come and meet her now!

 Angie is incredibly generous in sharing some of her most personal experiences of living with chronic disease and, as someone with two autoimmune diseases myself, I experienced many moments of “me too!” whilst reading this book.

 I also have one copy of the e-book to give away!
 The draw will be held on 18th Dec (a great early Christmas present for someone).
-All you need to do is follow The Nutritionista on Instagram or Facebook and say in a couple of sentences why you’d love to own this book.
+All you need to do is follow me on Instagram or Facebook and say in a couple of sentences why you’d love to own this book.
 Simple!
+(Please note this competition is now finished).

 So, now it’s time to meet the woman behind the book – Angie Alt!